andreterceiro/dio-git-github-bootcamp/README.md

 - When you create a title h1 with the tag "#", the title will be in the menu on the right (please see the next image).

 ![Wiki menu](images/wiki-menu.png)

+### Levels

+In this video teacher don't talked about 'personal'.
+She talked about these three levels:

+- Organization;
+- Teams;
+- Enterprise.